Talia Drooping Sheoak Restoration.

 Registration date: 05 November 2025

-Location: Talia, SA
+Location: Talia, South Australia, Australia

-Method: AfN-METHOD-NV-03, AfN-METHOD-F-02
+Method: AfN-METHOD-V-03, AfN-METHOD-F-02

-Technical Report: In development
+Environmental Account Technical Report: In development

 About the account.

-This Account aims to measure and quantify changes in native vegetation and woodland birds across the property over time.
+This account aims to measure and quantify changes in native vegetation and woodland birds across the property over time.
 The reforestation project seeks Accounting for Nature® certification to quantify and verify broader environmental outcomes alongside carbon benefits associated with an Australian Carbon Credit Unit (ACCU) project.
-We anticipate a return of native vegetation and woodland bird species (hooded robin, diamond firetail, Australian Pipit, Brown Songlark, Southern Whiteface) typical of Drooping Sheoak grassy woodlands.
+We anticipate a return of native vegetation and woodland bird species (hooded robin, diamond firetail, Australian pipit, brown songlark, southern whiteface) typical of drooping sheoak grassy woodlands.
 The project is funded by Carbon2Nature Australia, and Iberdrola Australia is the offtaker of environmental and carbon benefits.

 Account location.